khanh101/fp/README.md

 # FP

-a simple functional programming language
+simple functional programming language in 150 lines of code

 ## usage